-The entities may not be suitable for RS if the proposed financial service is similar to those that are already being offered in India unless the applicants can show that either a different technology is being gainfully applied or the same technology is being applied in a more efficient and effective manner.
+The entities may not be suitable for the RS if the proposed financial service is similar to those that are already being offered in India unless the applicants can show that either a different technology is being gainfully applied or the same technology is being applied in a more efficient and effective manner.

-An indicative negative list of products/services/technology which may not be accepted for testing is as follows:
+An indicative negative list of products/services/technology which may not be accepted for testing is given below.

 - Credit registry

 - Credit information

 - Crypto currency/Crypto assets services

 - Trading/investing/settling in crypto assets

 - Initial Coin Offerings, etc.

 - Chain marketing services

-- Any product/services which have been banned by the regulators/Government of India
+- Any product/services which have been banned by the regulators/Government of India.

-6.4 Number of FinTech Entities to be Part of a Cohort
+6.4 Number of FinTech Entities to be part of a Cohort

-The focus of the RS should be narrow in terms of areas of innovation, and limited in terms of intake.
-The RS shall begin the testing process with 10-12 selected entities through a comprehensive selection process as detailed in the framework under 'Fit and Proper criteria for selection of participants in RS'.
+The focus of the RS shall be narrow in terms of areas of innovation, and limited in terms of intake.
+The RS shall begin the testing process with a few selected entities through a comprehensive selection process as detailed in the framework under 'Fit and Proper criteria for selection of participants in RS'.
+The decision of the RBI on the application shall be final.